tetsuo/tetsuo.github.io/content/mailroom.md

 ## What's next?

-⏭ While not covered in this post, a **Rust-based** SES email sender is available in the `sender` folder of the [repository](https://github.com/tetsuo/mailroom/tree/master/sender).
+⏭ While not covered in this post, a **Rust-based** AWS SES email sender is available in the `sender` folder of the [repository](https://github.com/tetsuo/mailroom/tree/master/sender).
 It consumes the collector's output to send bulk emails.